Improbable-AI/mujocoARViewer/README.md

 pip install mujoco-ar-viewer
 ```

-To use automatic MuJoCo XML-to-USD conversion feature (supported only on Linux and Windows via ), use:
+To use automatic MuJoCo XML-to-USD conversion feature (supported only on Linux and Windows via [mujoco-usd-converter](https://github.com/newton-physics/mujoco-usd-converter) from project [Newton](https://github.com/newton-physics)), use:

 ```bash
 pip install "mujoco-ar-viewer[usd]"
 ```

-Note that

 ### VisionOS App

-...
+Open App Store on VisionOS, and search for [mujocoARViewer].

 ## Quick Start